 She made her maiden voyage on Apr.
 19, 1923 and continued to run the North Atlantic departing on her last

 crossing on Sept.
 1, 1939.
 At 11:15 that day she sailed from Glasgow, stopped at Liverpool and Belfast

 and finally sailed into the North Atlantic, probably not even realizing they passed near the wreck of the ship

-that bore the same name in the First World War.
+that bore the same name in the Great War.

 Two days later on Sept.
 3, 1939 Prime Minister Neville Chamberlain announced to the world that the deadline

 for Germany to remove troops from Poland had passed, and that "consequently this country is at war with